caesarfeta/dot_com/RAW.md

 # Research Fundamentals
-Gather
+Collect
+Analyze
 Categorize
-Analyze / Synthesize
+Synthesize
 Publish

 ## Publication
+## Who are you talking to?
 * Audiences:
 	* Colleagues
 		* Knows context, will struggle to assimilate new knowledge.
-		* Why? $$$.
+		* Why? $$$ or ;D for doing so.
+		* Do the work to make it accurate.
 	* Students
 		* Doesn't know context, will struggle to assimilate new knowledge.
 		* Why?
-Hope of $$.
+Hope of $$ or ;) for doing so.
+		* Do the work to make it accessible.
 	* The Public
 		* Doesn't know context, will NOT struggle to assimilate new knowledge.
 		* Why?
-No hope of $.
+No hope of $ or :) for doing so.
+		* Do the work to make it entertaining.

 What audience are we trying to reach?
 I don't believe that messages need to be dumbed-down to reach a general audience.
-General audiences need context and guidance.
-That takes an expert's time.
+They just need context, guidance, and a sense of wonder.
-That takes a Carl Sagan or a Neil Degrasse Tyson type.
+That takes a charismatic content expert.
-A scientific media-whore and I mean that lovingly and with respect.
+That takes a Carl Sagan or a Neil Degrasse Tyson, a scientific media-whore, and I mean that lovingly and with respect.

-# Software Engineering
+# Software Engineering Wisdom
 Put the puzzle pieces together.
 One big jigsaw puzzle.
-Put the edge together, because those pieces are the most visible.
+Put the edges together first, because those pieces are the most visible.
+APIs must be well defined and documented.

 First thing you should ask yourself is what's the easiest way for people to use this.
 Occham's razor... always.
-APIs must be well defined and documented.

 When naming things think context.
 Keep names short and relevant and context specific.